Theoretical uncertainties for cosmological first-order phase transitions: Sources of theoretical uncertainty

 Dimensional reduction is built around just such a separation of scales, summarised in Table~\ref{tab:dr:smeft}.
 It therefore provides a natural framework for which to perform a self-consistent calculation of the bubble nucleation rate.
 After integrating out the modes on length scales $\Lambda_{\rmii{UV}}\sim 1/\pi T$ and then $\sim 1/gT$, we are left with an effective theory on length scales $\Lambda_{\rmii{IR}}\sim \pi/g^2 T$, the ultrasoft theory.
 Note that the explicit $Z_{\rmii{IR}}$ factors are removed by a redefinition of the infrared fields according to Eq.~\eqref{eq:dr_field_matching}.
 Thus, by identifying $\phi_{\rmii{IR}}$ with $\phi_{\rmii{3d}}$ of the 3d EFT and $\Gamma_{\rmii{IR}}$ with the {\em tree-level} action of the 3d EFT, we can self-consistently calculate the tunnelling action using Eq.~\eqref{eq:good_derivative_expansion}, obtaining the correct result at LO in the 3d $\hbar$-expansion (see Eq.~\eqref{eq:tunneling_action_3d_hbar}), and to NLO in powers of $\Lambda_{\rmii{IR}}/\Lambda_{\rmii{UV}}\sim g/\pi$.
 Terms with more powers of $\phi_{\rmii{IR}}$ or more derivatives are suppressed by powers of the coupling, as long as the hierarchy of scales in Table~\ref{tab:dr:smeft} holds.

 The resulting tunnelling action is independent of the gauge fixing within the 3d EFT, being the leading order in a consistent $\hbar$-expansion.
-This extends also to the nucleation prefactor, which is gauge invariant when evaluated on a solution to the tree-level equations of motion~\cite{Nielsen:1975fs,Fukuda:1975di}.
-Therefore, if the matching relations are independent of the gauge fixing within the 4d theory (as, for example, we have shown them to be up to $\mc{O}(g^4)$ in the SMEFT), the calculation is then gauge invariant from end to end.
+This extends also to the nucleation prefactor, which is gauge invariant when evaluated on a solution to the tree-level equations of motion~\cite{Nielsen:1975fs,Fukuda:1975di}. \footnote{ At zero temperature, the gauge invariance of vacuum tunnelling rates has been discussed in Refs.~\cite{Metaxas:1995ab,Metaxas:2000cw,Plascencia:2015pga}. } Therefore, if the matching relations are independent of the gauge fixing within the 4d theory (as, for example, we have shown them to be up to $\mc{O}(g^4)$ in the SMEFT), the calculation is then gauge invariant from end to end.
 Conversely the small gauge dependence introduced into the matching relations in the SMEFT due to the incomplete basis of operators will carry through to the tunnelling calculation.

 The picture formed is that the hard, UV modes cause the 3d effective parameters to run with temperature, driving the light, IR modes through the transition.
 Note that it would be incorrect to equate $V_{\rmii{IR}}$ with the effective potential in the 3d effective theory, after having integrated out the ultrasoft fields, as that would amount to double-counting and an uncontrolled derivative expansion akin to Eq.~\eqref{eq:bad_derivative_expansion}.
 The correct identification for $V_{\rmii{IR}}$ is the tree-level potential of the ultrasoft EFT.